seb-pg/meta_puzzles/README.md

 * C# (7): based on C\++17
 * Rust (1.66): based on C\++17

-The intent is to use these solutions in a multi-language comparison, with additional languages (solution being written) such as Go, Swift, Scala, and Kotlin.
+The intent is to use these solutions in a multi-language comparison, with additional languages (solutions being written) such as Go, Swift, Scala, and Kotlin.

-The idea is to evaluate which languages would be suitable to write strategies on a wide scale.
-Rationale:  if you are working for a hedge fund (or a bank) and have people writing trading strategies, one might want to use a common language for that purpose.
+The idea is to evaluate which languages would be suitable to write quantitative strategies on a wide scale:  if you are working for a hedge fund (or a bank) and have people writing trading strategies, one might want to use a common language for that purpose.

 A possible model is to use an easy language, such as Python, and "productionize" strategies with "real software developer".
 Another strategy is to use a language easy to pick up, less likely to create problem (on a wide scale), offers good performances, and overall, provide a good value for money.